What is play-based speech and language therapy?

 2. Constructive Play

 Further to this, a refined form of functional play is constructive play, which is when the child typically uses a variety of materials to create something.
-This involves planning ahead and very much like harder to operate toys, focuses on persistence in working toward a goal.
+This involves planning ahead and very much like harder to operate toys, focusing on persistence in working toward a goal.
 Examples of this type of play are painting, completing a jigsaw or creating something with Lego bricks.
 As they develop, students can perform more actions with various other toys, including puzzles.

 Less creative but equally challenging in terms of attention, concentration and persistence are extended games with precise rules like bingo, lotto or snakes and ladders.
 These provide multiple opportunities for children to practice their scripts, refine turn-taking skills and engage in a predictable type of exchange with confidence.
 These games are widely utilised in speech therapy to support a variety of goals, from articulation to establishing the linguistic and cognitive abilities children need to become good conversationalists.